 In January of 2017, on an episode of SmackDown, Ambrose defeated The Miz to become a two-time Intercontinental Champion.
 Ambrose would go on to WrestleMania 33 to successfully defend his title against Baron Corbin.
 Not long after, Ambrose, along with his championship, was drafted to RAW.
 At Extreme Rules, in June, Ambrose dropped the Intercontinental Championship back to The Miz.
 Later in the summer, Ambrose reunited with Rollins, who had since turned face as well.
 Despite initial hostility on his end, Ambrose reconciled with his former Shield teammate.
 Ambrose and Rollins successfully challenged The Bar, Cesaro, and Sheamus, at SummerSlam in August for the RAW Tag Team Championship.
 The following October, they united with Reigns as well, reforming The Shield.
 By the end of the year, though, Ambrose had to step away to heal from a triceps injury.
 This would keep him out for the majority of 2018, too.

 Following roughly nine months of inactivity, Ambrose returned to WWE in August on RAW, where he assisted Rollins and Reigns in fighting off Dolph Ziggler and Drew McIntyre.
 The once-again reformed Shield feuded with not only Ziggler and McIntyre but Braun Strowman, during the next couple of months.
-On the October 22th episode of RAW, however, Reigns revealed his real-life leukemia diagnosis before leaving the company to receive treatment.
+On the October 22th episode of RAW, however, Reigns revealed his real-life leukemia diagnosis.
+This was before leaving the company to receive treatment.
 During the end of the night, Ambrose and Rollins successfully defeated Ziggler and McIntyre to become two-time RAW Tag Team Champions.
 Suddenly, Ambrose attacked Rollins, laying him out with Dirty Deeds.
 Ambrose later explained his actions, believing that his association with The Shield made him weak.
 In December, at TLC, Ambrose defeated Rollins to become a three-time Intercontinental Champion.

-In January of 2019, Ambrose made wrestling news headlines around the world when it was announced he would not be resigning with WWE.
+In January of 2019, Ambrose made wrestling news headlines around the world.
+It was announced he would not be resigning with WWE.
 Reportedly, he was at odds with his creative direction, being especially critical of “hokey” material he was provided.
 Nonetheless, he remained on WWE programming, evening turning face once more to align with Rollins and Reigns, the latter of whom was recently in remission.
 Ambrose’s final WWE match occurred in April.
 At The Shield’s Final Chapter, which aired from Illinois, The Shield defeated the trio of McIntyre, Corbin, and Bobby Lashley.
 With this final event, fans wondered what the future held for the man that committed so many years to WWE.

 — Jon Moxley (@JonMoxley) May 1, 2019